Manti Utah Temple: History

-Brigham Young announced the decision to build a temple in Manti on June 25, 1875, and dedicated the site on April 25, 1877.
+Church president Brigham Young announced the decision to build a temple in Manti on June 25, 1875, and dedicated the site on April 25, 1877.
 On the day of the dedication, Young took Warren S. Snow to the southeast corner of the temple site and told him, "Here is the spot where the Prophet Moroni stood and dedicated this piece of land for a Temple site, and that is the reason why the location is made here, and we can't move it from this spot."

 The Salt Lake Temple had been announced in 1847, but construction was still underway and not finished until 1893.
 The Manti Temple was built, along with the St. George and Logan temples, to satisfy the church's immediate need for these structures.
 The site for the temple was the Manti Stone Quarry, a large hill immediately northeast of town.
-Early Mormon settlers in the area had prophesied that this would be the site of a temple.
+Early pioneer settlers in the area prophesied that this would be the site of a temple.
 When Young announced the building of the temple, he also announced that the 27 acre plot would then be known as "Temple Hill."

 The temple was completed in 1888, and a private dedication was held on May 17, 1888, with a prayer written by Wilford Woodruff.
 Three public dedications were held on May 21–23, 1888, and were directed by Lorenzo Snow.

 The Manti Temple was the location of the Holy of Holies until the Salt Lake Temple was dedicated.
 The room was then used for sealings until it was closed in the late 1970s.

 A 1966 study found that 52 percent of temple work was being done in either the Salt Lake, Logan, or Manti temples, even though there were 13 operating temples by that time.
 This led to the building of the Ogden and Provo temples to relieve the strain on the older pioneer-era temples.

 Art

-The temple includes murals by important Latter-day Saint artists, including C. C. A. Christensen (Creation Room, 1886–87), Minerva Teichert (World Room, 1947, assisted by Frank Stevens), Robert L. Shepherd (Garden Room, 1946) John Hafen, J. B. Fairbanks, and Dan Weggeland.
+The temple includes murals by several Latter-day Saint artists, including C. C. A. Christensen (Creation Room, 1886–87), Minerva Teichert (World Room, 1947, assisted by Frank Stevens), Robert L. Shepherd (Garden Room, 1946), John Hafen, J. B. Fairbanks, and Dan Weggeland.
 Some of the original murals, having been damaged and unable to be saved, had sail canvas placed over them in order for new murals to be painted.
-For instance, Weggeland's Garden Room mural still exists underneath Shepherd's.
+The temple houses the only pioneer-era mural to survive inside a of a temple.
+For instance, Weggeland's Garden Room mural still exists underneath Shepherd's original.

 The temple is also filled with other paintings.
-The mix of paintings has changed over time, but among the painting originally intended for the building include two by Christensen, one depicting the hill upon which the temple would later sit with a Native American encampment in the foreground, the other depicting the temple itself and its landscaped grounds.
+The mix of paintings has changed over time, but among the paintings originally intended for the building include two by Christensen.
+One of those depicts the hill where the temple would later sit with a Native American encampment in the foreground, with the other being the temple itself and its landscaped grounds.